marclabud/cas_fee_projectone/README.md

 * sass

 ## sass structure
-top file is style.scss for standard style and
+Top file is style.scss for standard style and darkstyle.scss for the second style.

-darkstyle for the second style. style.scss only imports partials.
+Both files only imports partials.

 ###_partials
 * _layout.scss for basic styling.